-Professor Adam Fudickar, Research Scientist at Indiana University, will discuss the popular topic of climate change, but reveal that there are other significant human disturbances that cause concern for avian populations.
+Dr. Adam Fudickar, Research Scientist at the Environmental Resilience Institute at Indiana University, will discuss the impacts of climate change, and other significant human disturbances on avian populations.
 Find out how we can all personally take action to mitigate environmental responses.

 1:30pm-2:30pm Birding by Intuition (Priness Hall B)

 David Rupp, IAS Member and owner of IndiGo Birding Nature Tours, will lead us through bird identification techniques patterned after Kevin T Karlson’s book, Birding by Impression (Peterson Field Guide series).
 Getting to know birds by not just relying on field marks will add to your enjoyment of birding.

 3:00pm-4:00pm The Making of an Indiana Paradise: Falling Springs Bird Sanctuary (Priness Hall A)

 What happens when two dedicated conservationists seek out and find the potential for their little slice of heaven?
 You get the birth of a great birding destination that John and Karen Lindsey have chosen to share with the birding community.
 Explore the caves and ravines that gave birth to the Falling Springs Bird Sanctuary in this special program.

 3:00pm-4:00pm Juncos and Our Environment (Priness Hall B)

 Professor Ellen Ketterson, Science Advisor and Founding Director of Indiana University’s Environmental Resilience Institute, will share her experiences in the study of juncos, the most popular backyard bird, and the Junco project that produced an educational film.